bodrick/awesome/TOPICS.md

 *   [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.

 ## swagger-js

 *   [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.

+## swagger-oss

+*   [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.